May 23, 9h00 (Lisbon/London Time)

 Mark Skylar-Scott

-Stanford Scholl of Medicine, United States
+Stanford School of Medicine, United States

 Scaling up 3D Bioprinting Toward Whole Organ Engineering